-In addition to being a Scientist at CHÉOS, Anita is currently an Associate Professor in bioethics and health services research at the Centre for Applied Ethics at the University of British Columbia, and an Associate Adjunct Professor in the Bioethics Program at the University of California, San Francisco.
+In addition to being a Scientist at CHÉOS, Anita is currently a Clinical Associate Professor in bioethics and health services research at the Centre for Applied Ethics at the University of British Columbia, and an Associate Adjunct Professor in the Bioethics Program at the University of California, San Francisco.
 She is the former Director of Ethics Services at Providence Health Care.
 If you would like to inquire about our services, please submit your request here.

 According to the Tri-Council Policy Statement 2 (TCPS2), which guides the ethical conduct of research involving humans and/or human biological materials in Canada, vulnerability refers to a diminished ability to fully safeguard one’s own interests in the context of a research project.
 This vulnerability may be caused by a number of factors, including limited decision-making capacity.

 Limited decision-making capacity may be especially important in the context of clinical research because knowledge and power asymmetry may exist between researchers and participants.
 This power imbalance means that decisional limitations may exacerbate certain people’s susceptibility to coercion, manipulation, or exploitation.
-Vulnerable participants may include children, institutionalized persons, and others whose diminished competence or decisional capacity can render them incapable of adequately understanding what it means to participate in research, their rights as a research participant, and the implications (e.g., risks and benefits) of enrolling in a research study.
+Participants experiencing vulnerability may include children, institutionalized persons, and others whose diminished competence or decisional capacity can render them incapable of adequately understanding what it means to participate in research, their rights as a research participant, and the implications (e.g., risks and benefits) of enrolling in a research study.

-People may also be vulnerable because they have been subjected to various forms of structural inequalities or have limited rights, opportunities, and power.
+People may also experience vulnerability because they have been subjected to various forms of structural inequalities or have limited rights, opportunities, and power.
 These disadvantages may mean people are less able to advocate or care for themselves in ways they see fit.
 Some examples may include people of Indigenous backgrounds and minority ethnic groups, people who are socio-economically disadvantaged, and people with stigmatized conditions, such as various mental illnesses, substance use disorders, or infectious diseases.

 Vulnerability is most often discussed in relation to the concept of informed consent but is also related to other important research ethics principles and practices.
 As respect for personal autonomy, prevention of harm, and promotion of justice are widely accepted ethical principles of responsible research, the possibility that some communities and individuals may be susceptible to exploitation or harm due to their vulnerable circumstances raises important ethical concerns.

 Attention to vulnerability is also important from the ethical perspective of fair distribution of benefits and burdens.
 For example, in global pharmaceutical research, there are often concerns about whether people from resource-poor regions, who may be heavily recruited by researchers for vaccine or intervention trials, would be able to afford the expensive treatments developed based partly on their contribution.
-Recruitment of vulnerable participants who may be denied the benefits of the knowledge generated but are subjected to a larger share of research risks (e.g., side effects of an experimental treatment) may exacerbate their undue burdens and ongoing health inequity.
+Recruitment of participants who face economic vulnerability and may be denied the benefits of the knowledge generated but are subjected to a larger share of research risks (e.g., side effects of an experimental treatment) may exacerbate their undue burdens and ongoing health inequity.

-While protection of vulnerable participants from exploitation and other undue influences is important in promoting respect, as research professionals we need to ensure that individuals, groups, and communities whose situation or circumstances may render them vulnerable are not unfairly excluded from research opportunities.
-Over-protectionist attitudes or practices by researchers or Research Ethics Boards (REBs) may ironically reinforce people’s vulnerable status.
+While protection of participants from exploitation and other undue influences is important in promoting respect, as research professionals we need to ensure that individuals, groups, and communities whose situation or circumstances may render them vulnerable are not unfairly excluded from research opportunities.
+Over-protectionist attitudes or practices by researchers or Research Ethics Boards (REBs) may ironically reinforce people’s vulnerable circumstances.
 The inclusion of people of different demographic and socio-economic backgrounds in research is also scientifically important, as it helps to ensure that treatments frequently given to these populations are effective and safe.